argetlam59/office365/README.md

 Added
 * Get-InstalledMod check - It will now check for dependent modules and install them if they are missing.
 * Changed some of the regions and made it simpler to follow through the functions and such at the top of the script.
+* I also Added the DKIM files that I have.
+Not sure if I deleted them earlier or if I just never bought them to the public.
 TODO:
 * Comment out the lines from the script so that people can adjust more settings that they want to.
 * Possibly functionify some of the settings so that people can add switches in or change the settings a little easier, still thinking about this one.